stinkyink/vero-api/sections/js.md

 ## Authentication

-You authenticate to the Vero API by providing your API Key and API Secret (technically a salt, really).
+You authenticate to the Vero API by providing your API Key.
 You can get these by logging in and selecting the 'Account' option from the top right-hand menu.

 **Note:** You need to include this on every page of your website.